mrakitin/epics-containers-example-services/README.md

 First install Docker and Docker Compose.
 See https://docs.docker.com/compose/install/.

-At DLS you need only run `module load docker-compose` to enable `docker compose` backed by the podman container engine. (see end of this page if you get errors)
+At DLS you need only run `module load docker-compose` to enable `docker compose` backed by the podman container engine. (see the end of this page if you get errors)

 Setup command line completion for docker compose (optional):
 ```bash